seth127/DSI-Religion-2017/README.md

   * Python Scripts for creating directories of all scored single documents.
 * Modeling:
   * Scripts for running RF, Tree Boosting, SVM on Document Signals
+* Modeloutputsingledocs:
+  *contains signals, filesplits, and predicitons for single document runs
 * Presentations:
   * Various presentations the CL team gave throughout the 2016-2017 school year